-Due to flexible search options of the Magento 2 Elasticsearch extension by Amasty, your customers can search products by SKU, names, attributes, etc. Partial search is possible as well.
-As for search by attributes, it enables shoppers to filter products by color, material, manufacturer, etc. Besides, you can leverage the Boolean Search feature that allows defining how to combine keywords for a product attribute.
+Due to flexible search options of the Magento 2 Elasticsearch extension by Amasty, your customers can search products by SKU, names, attributes, and more.
+Partial search is possible as well.
+As for search by attributes, it enables shoppers to filter products by color, material, manufacturer, and other parameters.
+Besides, you can leverage the Boolean Search feature that allows defining how to combine keywords for a product attribute.

 Recent and popular searches

 Amasty allows you to add blocks with recent and popular searches to a search popup.
-As a result, your customers can view display relevant queries without even typing a query.
+As a result, your customers can instantly view relevant queries without even typing a full query.

 Another stunning feature of the Magento 2 Elasticsearch extension by Amasty is the ability to place the Add to Cart button right in the popup.
 Thus, customers don’t need to leave the search results window to make a new order.